Alexgjek/AI_FashionFinder/README.md

 ## .env Setup

-Create the following environment variables:
+In the fashionFinder-frontend directory, create a .env file with the following environment variables:

 1. MONGO_URI=your_mongoDBatlas_uri
 2. OPENAI_KEY=your_openai_api_key